 Municipal Matters Client Alert

-A Guide to the CARES Act for Maine Municipalities
+A Guide to the CARES Act for ME Municipalities

 On March 27, 2020, the President signed into law the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).
 The third federal emergency relief package enacted by Congress in March 2020, the CARES Act appropriates $2.2 trillion in federal stimulus funds to aid businesses, individuals, and governments in response to the COVID-19 pandemic.